 is implemented as a simple list.
 We can therefore use concatenation (or

-list construction) to implement insertEntry
+list construction) to implement insertEntry by concatenating the entry

-in the following type signature and implementation for insertEntry
+in the following type signature and implementation for insertEntry.

 insertEntry :: Entry -> AddressBook -> AddressBook